CivicPlus

-CivicPlus is a web development business headquartered in Manhattan, Kansas, United States, which specializes in "building city and county e-government communication systems."
-It was first developed by programming company Vanyon, a division of Networks Plus.
+CivicPlus is a company headquartered in Manhattan, Kansas, United States that specialzies in city government communication.
+It was first developed by programming company Vanyon, a division of Networks Plus Foundership community.

-Its current parent company Icon Enterprises, Inc. began doing business in 1994.
+Its current parent company, Icon Enterprises Inc, began doing business in 2010.

 Acquisitions

 In January 2017, CivicPlus acquired Rec1, a parks and reaction product.
 In October, it acquired BoardSync, an agenda and meeting-management product.
 In July 2018, CivicPlus acquired Virtual Towns & Schools, an open-source content management system.
 In October 2019, CivicPlus acquired SeeClickFix, a 311 citizen request tool.

 In April 2021, CivicPlus acquired Municode (Municipal Code Corporation), a company that hosts codes for local governments.

-In June 2022, CivicPlus completed the acquisition of Optimere, a digital compliance provider.
+In June 2022, CivicPlus finalized the acquisition of Optimere, a digital compliance provider which products include, ArchiveSocial, NextRequest, and Monsido.

 Websites developed

 As of 2019, CivicPlus had helped design or augment over 4,000 local government websites.
-Several localities have hired the company firm:
+Several localities have hired the company: